hmcts/ops-runbooks/aks/known-issues.md

 ## Dynatrace oneagent pods not deployed or failing to start

-**NOTE:** The issue described here needs to be validated if still applies when the updated [Dynatrace Operator](https://tools.hmcts.net/jira/browse/DTSPO-6187) is rolled out.
+**NOTE:** The issue described here need to be validated if still applies when the updated [Dynatrace Operator](https://tools.hmcts.net/jira/browse/DTSPO-6187) is rolled out.

 For a rebuild or newly deployed cluster, Dynatrace oneagent pods are either not deployed by Flux or where deployed, fails with a `CrashLoopBackOff` status.